General Terms and Conditions

 12.1 The parties shall treat as confidential all facts and information that are neither obvious nor generally accessible and for which, by their nature, there is an interest in maintaining confidentiality in good faith.
 In case of doubt, facts and information are to be treated confidentially.
 The confidentiality obligation shall exist before the contract is concluded and shall persist after termination of the contractual relationship.

-13. Data protection and data security
+13 Data protection and data security

-The parties undertake to comply with the provisions of Swiss data protection legislation and to effectively protect data arising in the framework of contract performance against unauthorised access by third parties.
+13.1 The parties undertake to comply with the provisions of Swiss data protection legislation and to effectively protect data arising in the framework of contract performance against unauthorised access by third parties.

-14. Revocation and termination
+14 Revocation and termination

 The contract may be revoked or terminated in writing at any time by either party.
-Services provided up to the time of termination of the contract must be paid for.
+Goods/services provided up to the time of termination of the contract must be paid for.
 Claims for compensatory damages due to contract termination at an inopportune time remain reserved.
 Compensation for loss of profits is excluded.

 16.1 Amendments and addenda to the contract as well as cancellation of the contract must be in writing.